evvvvil/urptransitionshaders-docs/README.md

 **Mirror Offset**

-This option is only available when mirror transition is ON.
-Offset start of mirror effect.
+_This option is only available when mirror transition is ON._<br> Offset start of mirror effect.
 Useful when 'Direction' is 'Negative' - should be close to 0 when 'Positive'.
 Change this to pull in or push out the start of mirror effect.
 Combine this value - to hide enough of object at the start of transition, and the scale value to reveal enough of the object at the end.

 **Slant Transition**

-Slant / angle transition with a diagonal cut along another axis.");
+Slant / angle transition with a diagonal cut along another axis.

 **Slant Axis**

-This option is only available when slant transition is ON.
-Which axis to do the slant along.
+_This option is only available when slant transition is ON._<br> Which axis to do the slant along.

 **Slant Amount**